-Prior to joining the firm, Mr. Keller spent five years at the FCC, where he held senior leadership positions in the then-Common Carrier Bureau and also served on the federal staff of the Universal Service Joint Board.
+Prior to joining the firm, Mr. Keller spent five years at the FCC, where he held senior leadership positions in the then-Common Carrier Bureau and also served on the federal staff of the Federal-State Joint Board on Universal Service.
 In this capacity, he was integrally involved in the development of federal Universal Service policy.
-Later, as Chief of the Network Services Division, he played a substantial role in developing the policies contained in the first and second Numbering Resource Optimization Reports & Orders and worked closely with state and federal policy makers to ensure that numbering policy kept pace with the evolution of competition.
+Later, as Chief of the Network Services Division, he led development of policies for telecommunications number assignment and rules protecting against number exhaust.

 Mr. Keller is an active member of the Federal Communications Bar Association and has served as a Co-Chair of its Wireline Practice Committee and State and Local Practice Committee.
 He serves on the Board of the LGBT Technology Partnership.
 He also represents several clients on a pro bono basis in political asylum cases on referral from Whitman Walker Legal Services of Washington, DC.